Click on the question below to view the answer.

 Lessons correspond to weekly outdoor observation activities.
 Because the goal of the class is to see the changes and movements in the sky over the course of nine months, the course is paced so students cannot “get ahead” by doing a lot of lessons all at once.
 Because the sky is always changing, it is important for students do their best to keep up with the assignments week by week.

-No, you will have access to 1 new video per week throughout the school year.
-The course officially ends in mid-May, and the videos will be available for review through June.
+You’ll have access to 1 new video per week throughout the school year, starting in early September.
+The course officially ends in mid-May, and the videos will be available for review through the end of June.
 Once each video is live, your student can watch and re-watch it anytime he or she wants throughout the duration of the course.

 What kind of outdoor observation activities will be expected of my student?